romilbhardwaj/cloudsuite/docs/benchmarks/data-serving.md

 Then we prepare the server as previously.

-The other server containers are instantiated as follows on **different VMs**:
+The other server containers are instantiated as follows:

 ```bash
 $ docker run --name cassandra-server(id) --privileged --net cass-net -e CASSANDRA_SEEDS=cassandra-server-seed cloudsuite/data-serving:server